SciViews/zooimageui/README.md

 Here is the project to create a golem package of a shiny application.
 The purpose of this package is to create a User Interface for ZooImage.
-=> The data used as training can be downloaded on this link : https://filedn.com/lzGVgfOGxb6mHFQcRn9ueUb/zooimage/zi_data.zip You can then put the data in your working directory.
+=> The data used as training can be downloaded on this link : https://filedn.com/lzGVgfOGxb6mHFQcRn9ueUb/zooimage/zi_data.zip You can then put the data (unzipped) in your working directory.

 Application Version : 1.0.0